What is Hypochlorite?

 Hypochlorite can be used in whitening your whites, washing up the walls and serving as a perfect sanitizer.
 Yet bleach, (also known by its chemical name, sodium hypochlorite) can be very harmful if not properly treated.

 What is the common name for sodium hypochlorite?

 Sodium hypochlorite is a strong liquid oxidizing agent and has a greenish or yellowish hue.
 It is usually called bleach, because it is the active ingredient in bleach.
 The chemical formula is NaClO which consists of one atom of sodium (Na), one atom of chlorine (Cl) and one atom of oxygen (O).

 Is sodium hypochlorite same as bleach?

-Sodium hypochlorite is a solid white powder, but dissolved in water is more widely used.
-Sodium hypochlorite solutions are generally called bleach, though household bleach also contains small quantities of many other compounds including sodium hydroxide and calcium hypochlorite.
+Sodium hypochlorite is a solid white powder, its aqueous solution is most widely used.
+Sodium hypochlorite solutions is generally called bleach, though household bleach also contains small quantities of many other compounds including sodium hydroxide and calcium hypochlorite.

 Is sodium hypochlorite carcinogenic?

 The International Cancer Research Agency (IARC) has established that hypochlorite salts are not classifiable with respect to their human carcinogenicity.

 Learn more about the physical and chemical properties of Hypochlorite (ClO–) from the experts at BYJU’S.